 Some people notice signs of withdrawal or detoxing especially during the first 3 days, and especially for those who eat a good amount of sugar.
 This can present as a headache, fatigue, or other discomforts.

 - Calming essential oils in the bath, or in a room diffuser

-- Activated charcoal (take supplement form internally and/or add to bath)
+- Activated charcoal (take supplements internally and/or add to a bath)

-- Liver supportive herbals: dandelion root, burdock root or milk thistle as food, tea or tincture
+- Liver supportive herbs: dandelion root, burdock root or milk thistle as food, tea or tincture

 - Include broccoli sprouts and other cruciferous vegetables in your meals